osbjs/hitobjects-tiny-osbjs/README.md

 # hitobjects-tiny-osbjs
 Hit objects parser for tiny-osbjs.
 This plugin only parses time and position needed to create hit objects highlight effect.

+## WARNING: This library is broken at the moment.
+A fix is coming its way.

 ## Install
 ```bash
 npm i @osbjs/tiny-osbjs @osbjs/hitobjects-tiny-osbjs